-Traditional OPMs often claim that their interests are well aligned to those of the university.
+Traditional OPMs claim that their interests are aligned with yours.
 They’re not.

 OPMs typically manage several competing programs.
 Their most profitable strategy is to direct prospects to the program that delivers the highest profit margin (this generally involves steering students to either a less selective, more expensive, or regional program).
 Similarly, some OPMs have invested heavily in their own technologies, and require the university to use that technology.
 The university must adapt to the OPM, rather than the other way around.

 The Noodle Partners model was designed to align our interests closely with our schools.
-Talk to us; we’d be glad to explain how…and why it matters.
+Talk to us; we’d be glad to explain how and why it matters, a lot.

-Shocking as it may seem, traditional OPMs really don’t want you to know what goes on behind the curtain.
-Two examples of what OPMs don’t want you to know is how they market to prospective students and how much they spend to convert qualified applicants from different channels into enrolled students.
+Traditional OPMs benefit when you don’t know what goes on behind the curtain.
+Specifically, they don’t want you to know how they market to prospective students and how much they spend to convert qualified applicants from different channels into enrolled students.
 Noodle Partners shares this data with you on a real-time basis.
 That insight enables you to better control costs and enhance profitability.